The Office

 “I am fast.
 To give you a reference point, I am somewhere between a snake and a mongoose . . . and a panther.” —Dwight Schrute, Season 3: The Merger

 One of many unforgettable quotes courtesy of Dwight.
-In the event world, we all want to be a bit more like Dwight.
+In the trade show world, we all want to be a bit more like Dwight.
 Somewhere between a snake, a mongoose, and a panther.
 Why?
-Because 50% of the time, deals go to the first company to follow up.
+Because 50% of the time, deals go to the first company to follow up after a trade show.
 So speed matters.
-You must do all you can to give sales those hot leads right after a show.
-According to our research, your reps should be following up within 48-72 hours of the show.
-This is the optimal window to reconnect and close deals post-show.
-Otherwise, your competitors will be stealing away all your best leads.
+You must do all you can to deliver those sales leads right after a show.

 #6 Strategize